espruino/EspruinoDocs/info/Performance.md

 `#` is a special token representing that reserved word.
 This saves a lot of memory and also speeds up execution by 10-20%.
 However it does remove line numbers from stack traces and so makes debugging harder.

+If you're using a device with external flash (like Bangle.js) then  `"ram"` (but not `E.setFlags({pretokenise:1})`) will ensure that your function is loaded into RAM rather than being executed from flash.

 Functions in Flash